Compensation for contracted out SERPS

 Unfortunately, many ‘investors’ were not warned that the balance between contracting out and ‘staying put’ would ultimately depend not only on the investment growth during the lifetime of a personal pension, but also annuity rates when the pension fund is converted to an annual income.

-Could the investor have grounds for SERPS claim and compensation?
+Could the investor have grounds for SERPS compensation?

 With these warnings, an individual can make a valued judgement as to whether they are prepared to take a risk by contracting out.

-Contact us now for a free initial assessment of SERPS claims and see if you could be in for compensation.
+Contact us now for a free initial assessment of SERPS claims to see if you could be in for compensation.